RialJohnson/Closest-Pair-Algorithm/README.md

 # Closest-Pair-Algorithm
+Lab #4 CSCI 232.
 A program that find the closest pair between two points, using a divide-and-conquer algorithm.